HaminKo/SQLZoo-Solutions/README.md

 # SQLZoo-Solutions
-Solutions to challenges on sqlzoo.
+My answers to the assessments available on http://sqlzoo.net/